kastle-lab/kge-impact/kge-drift/README.md

 }
 ```

+Note: the script is pointed to the ../dataset/ directory

 # save_drift_data.py
 save_drift_data.py calls generate_drift_data.py and saves the results to a json file named drift_data.json.
 The resulting filesize is quite large, 4.75GB - this is the file you'll want to run